-The Company did not carry out any exploration drilling during the first half of 2014.
+The Company has not carried out any exploration drilling during 2014.
 This followed the suspension of drilling in the third quarter of 2013 pending the availability of cash for future exploration.
 Once additional funding becomes available the programme will continue and up to a further 1,000 metres of drilling are planned following up the recently reported gold intersects on the Joshua vein.